AdmiJW/Spring-Boot/spring_security_getting_started/README.md

     1. Make your javascript app to take the `XSRF-TOKEN` cookie value and send it as `X-XSRF-TOKEN` header in every POST(PUT/DELETE/PATCH) request.

-* To disable CSRF, we can disable it completely:
+* To disable CSRF, we can disable it completely. **(During development, you may notice your POST requests getting 403 Forbidden responses).
+This is due to CSRF protection get turned on by default - Spring Security cannot found CSRF token in your request, thus filtering it)**:

     ```java
     @EnableWebSecurity